wisdark/AORT/README.md

 The tool uses crt.sh to get subdomains abusing ssl transparency

 The WAF detector was modified and addapted from [CRLFSuite](https://github.com/Nefcore/CRLFsuite) concept

+Email harvesting using Proxycrawl API with personal token (you can register a free account with 100 uses)

 **If you consider this project has been useful, I would really appreciate supporting me by giving this repo a star or buying me a coffee.**